 ANZ Group provides banking and financial products and services to individual and business customers.
-Australia and New Zealand Banking Group Limited (ANZ) is listed on the Australian and New Zealand stock exchanges.
+Australia and New Zealand Banking Group Limited (ANZ) is the parent of ANZ Group and is listed on the Australian and New Zealand stock exchanges.
 We operate in 34 markets internationally, including the United Kingdom.
-Our business is structured across three divisions: Australia, New Zealand and Institutional.
-We employ 46,000 employees worldwide with approximately 300 in the United Kingdom.
+Our business is made up of various, related legal entities, which in combination employ 40,000 employees worldwide with approximately 250 in the United Kingdom.